jonathanhogg/flitter/docs/language.md

            THINGS_COUNT=$:things_knob
 ```

-In cases where a value controls large portions of the program but changes
+In cases where a dynamic value controls large portions of the program but
-infrequently, use of `let stable` can result in significant speed-ups.
-As the
+changes infrequently, use of `let stable` can result in dramatic speed-ups.
-evaluated binding is always compared to the previous value, it is fine for the
+As the evaluated binding is always compared to the previous value, it is fine
-value to change continuously for short periods – for example, while turning a
+for the value to change continuously for short periods – for example, while
-knob – as long as it then settles to a value that remains stable for a long
+turning a knob – as long as it then settles to a value that remains stable for
-period.
-Avoid using `let stable` for values that are stable for only short
+a long period.
+Avoid using `let stable` for values that are stable for only
-periods of time as the overhead of continuously re-simplifying the program
+short periods of time as the overhead of continuously re-simplifying the
-may result in worse performance instead of better.
+program may result in worse performance instead of better.

 ## Where